13 May Retention Pond Construction

 These basins are called ponds.
 Depending on their design, they can be retention ponds (wet ponds) or detention ponds (dry ponds).
 For urban areas, detention ponds are more usual, because they require lower pond maintenance.
-However, for country areas, farms and ranches, building a retention pond makes a lot more sense and has several advantages, especially if there are production activities in the area like animal breeding and agriculture.
+However, for country areas, farms and ranches, the best option is to build a retention pond.
+It makes a lot more sense and has several advantages, especially if there are production activities in the area like animal breeding and agriculture.

 Retention Pond vs Detention Pond

 A detention pond usually looks like a grassy area, located lower than its surroundings.
 When the rain comes, the stormwater runoff is directed to this area, the objective being to collect all the excess water into the pond.
 The pond’s design will help remove any foreign objects or sediment from the water before releasing it into a nearby water body or stream.

 A retention pond is a pond that holds a permanent pool of water.
 The permanent water level must be maintained throughout the year, meaning there’s a need to secure a source of water for this pond and check the imperviousness of the soil, aiming to reduce the water seepage as much as possible.
 During the rain, the stormwater runoff is directed to the retention pond through an inlet.
 The pond’s basin size is calculated to be able to hold the excess water and let it flow through the outlet in a slow flow, usually over 12 to 24 hours.
 A retention pond in a farm or ranch helps manage possible flood risk and provides water all year round for the activities in the area.

 Retention Pond Construction Step by Step